 Lead information

-Lead exposure is a serious health concern, and EBMUD has several ongoing efforts to monitor lead and minimize our customers' exposure to lead in drinking water.
+Lead exposure is a serious health concern, and EBMUD has several ongoing efforts to test for lead in water and minimize our customers' exposure to lead.

 • There is no lead in the water produced by our water treatment plants.
 However, lead can get into drinking water as it passes through pipes and plumbing materials that contain lead.
 Therefore, we employ two different strategies: 1) remove lead-bearing materials, and 2) reduce the corrosiveness of the water.

-• EBMUD has removed all known lead service lines we continue to remove lead materials (like short fittings) whenever they are found.
+• EBMUD has removed all known lead service lines.
+We continue to remove lead materials (like lead fittings) whenever they are found.
 Our crews are trained to recognize and remove legacy lead components that are occasionally encountered during regular work in repairing or replacing water pipes.

 • We have a corrosion control program in place, which minimizes corrosion in both our distribution pipes and household and private property plumbing.
 If any lead pipes or fixtures still exist in homes or private properties, our corrosion control minimizes lead leaching into the water.
-Corrosion control has been part of our operation since our water system was built in the 1930’s.
+Corrosion control has been part of our operation since the 1930’s.

-• We do extensive testing of our water to ensure that EBMUD water is minimally corrosive.
+• We do extensive testing to ensure that EBMUD water is minimally corrosive.

 • EBMUD spearheaded a campaign to minimize lead in household faucets, resulting in the passage of California law AB 1953 that went into effect in 2010.
 That law reduced the lead content standard for drinking water plumbing from 4 percent to 0.25 percent.
 In 2011, President Obama signed into law a national “Get the Lead Out” bill, modeled after California’s law.
 It went into effect in 2014.